 The Fall Institute also offers intensive one-day workshops, delivered by members of the Barcelona Public Health Agency (ASPB) alongside consultant professors from the John Hopkins University.
 These workshops focus on current pressing issues in public health, offering professionals from the ASPB and invited institutions the opportunity to develop strategies and action plans for tackling these challenges.

-All instruction is in English; students choosing to take a course for Johns Hopkins academic credit must hold a bachelor’s degree.
+All instruction is in English (except for specific workshops as noted); students choosing to take a course for Johns Hopkins academic credit must hold a bachelor’s degree.

 Certificate of Participation

 A certificate of participation will be issued to all who attend the Johns Hopkins Fall Institute under a scholarship or not-for-credit registration.
 Participants are expected to attend all sessions for the course(s) they are registered for and are expected to complete all pre-course readings, assignments, and exercises as assigned by the course instructor in order to receive the certificate.
 BSPH transcripts are not issued for scholarship and not-for-BSPH credit participants.

 Students who take courses for BSPH graduate academic credit will be required to complete all pre-course readings, assignments, and exercises, as well as a final paper or exam as assigned by the instructor, due by the last day of the BSPH academic term unless otherwise noted.
 Grades for BSPH academic credit participants will be recorded on an official transcript.
 Students must select a course status at the time of registration and may not retroactively opt for academic status after the conclusion of a course.